Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Comparative Analysis of Architectures

 \section{Comparative Analysis of Architectures}

-There are a number of factors that directly affect the performance of the secure systems developed towards IoT networks.
-These include the detection model, the adopted architecture, attack types, attacker location, and the like.
-Among them, no doubt, the IDS architecture plays a key role as it enables the ID model to function efficiently.
+There are a number of factors that directly affect the performance of IDS developed for IoT networks.
+These include detection model, adopted architecture, attack types, attacker locations, and the like.
+Among them, no doubt, the IDS architecture plays a key role as it enables the ID model to function both effectively and efficiently.
 Therefore, the evaluation of the optimal IDS architecture is one of the important research directions today.
 Here, we explore the role of three architectures from the point of view of intrusion detection capability, communication cost, and security.